SallyPoon/autonomousvehicles.github.io/imu.md

 We researched several Noise Reduction approaches to attempt in migating the noise and bias that was affecting some of our IMU data readings, especially in Linear Acceleration.
 By applying Signal Processing techniques such as Low Pass Filter (which removes high frequency noise of a signal), Median Filter

 ## Kalman Filter

+We utilized a Kalman Filter to fuse our IMU and Odometry readings to produce an enhanced position estimate and

 ## OAK camera